srobo/docs/programming/sr/vision/index.md

 :   Rotation of the marker about the cartesian z-axis, in radians.

     Turning a marker anticlockwise (as viewed from the camera) increases the value of `rot_z`, while turning it clockwise decreases it.
-A value of π or -π indicates that the marker is upright.
+A value of 0 indicates that the marker is upright.

 roll
 :   An alias for `rot_x`.